History of Larkana: Geography

 The Khirthar range consists of an ascending series of ridges, running generally north to south with broad, flat valleys in between.
 These ridges are locally distinguished by different names, for example, the first line of hills is known as “Kakrio” (broken), the next as “Karo”(Black), and the third as “Pinaro” (Saffron coloured).
 The highest ridge of the range at its northern extremity is about 1,500 meters above the sea-level.
 The most elevated peak known as “Kute-ji-Kabar” (dog's tomb) is 2064 meters above the sea-level.

 The entire area of this district within the protective bounds (one on the western side to prevent hill torrents in rainy season and the other on the eastern side of the district to protect the canal irrigated area from rivers (floods) is irrigated by a network of canals viz. the Rice Canal, Dadu Canal, Warah Canal, Khirthar Canal and Saifullah Magsi Canal.
 The area irrigated by these canals is 870127 acre.

-The total area under forests is about 25532 hectares.
-Some of the important forests are Salihani, Agani, Nauabad, Amrote, Keti Chandka, Khuhra, Madeji, Khokhar, Tajudero, Visar, Adamji, Sharifpur, Dasu, Behman, Hassan Wahan, Gajidero, Abrepota, Beli Gaji, Bagi, Shahbeg, Gangherko and Tatri.

-Communications

-There is a network of paved and dirt roads all over the district.
-All the taluka headquarters are connected with the district headquarters either by road or by rail.

-The Pakistan Railways runs through the district from north to south.
-Larkana itself is a railway junction.

-Festivals

-Four main festivals are held annually in Larkana district, one in the honour of Pirsher at Taluka Larkana, other in memory of Mian Ghulam Siddique at Shahdadkot, the 3rd at Mirokhan Taluka in the name of Hakimshah Pat Waro and 4th fair is organized at Kambar Taluka in the memory of Mian Shahal Muhammad Kalhoro.

-Culture, custom and traditions

-Majority of the population of the District is Muslim.
-The culture life of the Muslims is greatly influenced by the Islamic way of life.
-The pirs and murshids are held in high esteem and confidence amongst the Muslim particularly bym the illiterate masses of the rural areas.
-Urs ceremonies of pirs are regularly held at their shrines.
-The Hindus also hold great confidence in Thakurs and Brahmans.
-The Brahmans usually perform spiritual rites of Hindus on special occasions.

-The languages mostly spoken in this District are Sindhi, Brohi, Balochi, Siraiki and Urdu.
-However, Urdu is understood by a great majority of the population.
-Tablas, Dholaks, sarangis, alogozas changs and mutes are the main musical instruments and are played on the occasions of marriages, betrothal, Eids and melas.
-Songs of different kinds are sung by men as well as women on such occasions.
-Gharas (pitcher) are also used to make musical-rhythm.
-Both men and women dance jhumar is a popular dance in this area.
-Women do not dance in public in front of a male audience.